The 2005 Self-Transcendence 3100 Mile Race

 Abichal Watkins

 I open my eyes and my little black clock says 5:30.
 I have to get up now.
 I have 18 minutes before I must leave.
 I meditate for a few minutes sing three songs and dress.
 I check my email and its time to go.
 Sanatan is outside in the van as I exit the house.
 Inside the van, Srdjan sits in the front, Asprihanal is lying down in the back as I scramble in beside him and also lie down.
 Time in the horizontal position is at a premium.
-2 minutes lcrw_0348ater we pick up the last member of the morning crew, Stutisheel and head on over to the start.
+2 minutes later we pick up the last member of the morning crew, Stutisheel and head on over to the start.

 Emerging from the van is surprisingly difficult – every morning, and by now we have about 7 minutes before the day begins.
 The runners are assigned to a van and there are three vans, two red and one yellow.
 I’m in the yellow van.
 This short time is spent applying lubrication, second skin, tweaking shoe design, drinking, pill taking before the final call from Rupantar, the morning race director “One minute to go’ and the 13 runners shuffle toward the starting line.
 Thirty seconds – then Rupantar calls for a moment of silence.
 The street ahead is clear and quiet.”
 Runners on your marks, get set, go” and he starts the clock.